 The most influential people in a teenager’s life are the adults around them.
 The single most important thing you can do is to be a positive role model, by having respectful relationships with the friends and family that you yourself care about.
 Reflect on the principles outlined below, and think about how they can be applied in your own relationships - with other adults, and with your child.

-What a respectful relationship looks like
+What does a respectful relationship look like?

 - Communication.
 It is never assumed that our partner knows what we are feeling or thinking, or that we know what is in their head.
 The only effective way to know and to be understood is to talk often, talk calmly, and talk openly.